venovako/libpvn/README.md

 The same holds for `rsqrt*_noerrno.c` and `rsqrt*.c` files and `src/binary32/rsqrt` and `src/binary64/rsqrt` subdirectories.
 References to more core-math functions might be added soon, and will follow the same pattern.

+The `OPENMP` option enables OpenMP and its content is appended to the compiler's flags.
+Set it to `true` if no additional compiler flags are desired.

 The `QUADMATH` option should be set to the name of the library implementing quadruple precision arithmetic, if `long double` is not the 128-bit floating-point datatype.
 This makes sense on, e.g., the x86_64 platform, where, for `gcc`, `QUADMATH=-lquadmath`.
-For `icc` and `icx` it can be set to anything non-empty, sice the `imf` library is implicitly linked with.
+For `icc` and `icx` it is not necessary, since the `imf` library is implicitly linked with.

 On Windows, the library is called `pvn.lib` and does *not* contain all routines.
 Please consult `Makefile` for more information.